Crowndev/bitcore-p2p-crown/CONTRIBUTING.md

 "integration/bitcoind.js" seems completely useless, but is still kept.

-In the Dash fork, a line is added to "lib/messages/index.js":
+In the Dash fork, a line is added to `_buildFromBuffer` function in "lib/messages/index.js":

 ```js
 if (command === 'sendheaders') return; // BIP 130, ignore 'sendheaders' command